anttikivi/flask-library/README.md

 Copyright (c) 2025 Antti Kivi

-This project is licensed under the MIT license.
+This project is licensed under the MIT License.
 Please see the [LICENSE](LICENSE) file for more information.